rancher/docs/content/rancher/v2.6/en/monitoring-alerting/configuration/advanced/prometheus/_index.md

 It is usually not necessary to directly edit the Prometheus custom resource because the monitoring application automatically updates it based on changes to ServiceMonitors and PodMonitors.

 > This section assumes familiarity with how monitoring components work together.
-For more information about Alertmanager, see [this section.](../how-monitoring-works/#how-alertmanager-works)
+For more information, see [this section.](../../../how-monitoring-works/)

 # About the Prometheus Custom Resource

-- when the Prometheus operator observes it, it creates prometheus-rancher-monitoring-prometheus, which is the prometheus deployment that is created based on the configuration in the Prometheus CR.
+The Prometheus CR defines a desired Prometheus deployment.
+The Prometheus Operator observes the Prometheus CR.
+When the CR changes, the Prometheus Operator creates `prometheus-rancher-monitoring-prometheus`, a Prometheus deployment based on the CR configuration.

-- This is where we configure details like what Alertmanagers are connected to Prometheus, what are the external URLs, and other details that prometheus needs.
+The Prometheus CR specifies details such as rules and what Alertmanagers are connected to Prometheus.
 Rancher builds this CR for you.

-It has fields for pod monitor and service monitor selectors - technically you can filter that to include only the ones in a certain namespace.
-- monitoring v2 only supports one prometheus per cluster because we haven’t supported project level monitoring.
-But you might want to edit prometheus Cr if you want to limit the namespaces.
+Monitoring V2 only supports one Prometheus per cluster.
+However, you might want to edit the Prometheus CR if you want to limit monitoring to certain namespaces.
-- prometheus also has the rules and routes in it.